iOmega8561/Archibald/README.md

 This is a personal project, started for fun and personal purposes only.
 You DO take responsability if this breaks your installation.

 ## What's this?
-Archibald is a configurable python utility that allows to recreate Arch Linux setups real fast.
+Archibald is a utility that deploys user defined configuration, atomatically.
 Archibald can:
 - Let the user select a profile;
 - Detect graphics cards;
-- Install packages via PacMan;
+- Install packages using pacman;
 - Enable systemd units;
 - Add user to certain groups;
 - Create configuration files;